Frequently Asked Questions

 How Old Does My Dog Need To Be To Start Training?

-We start working with dogs as young as 11 weeks, provided they are up to date on all their vaccinations.
-We generally wait to introduce the e-collar to a puppy until they are 5 months.
+At K9 Heights we start working with dogs as young as 11 weeks, provided they are up to date on all their vaccinations.
+Generally waiting to introduce the e-collar to a puppy until they are 5 months.
 We do work with them on the foundation obedience skills that we require first before introducing an e-collar to any dog.

 My Dog is Aggressive, Will You Work With Them?